SGM Degree / Materials Science and Engineering

 2011–present: Change Management Specialist, then Project Manager at Bombardier Aerospace

-“Initially, I enrolled in the SGM program at the IUT in Nîmes somewhat by default, but I have no regrets.
+“Initially, I enrolled in the SGM program at the IUT in Nîmes somewhat by default, but I have absolutely no regrets.

 in Chambéry.
 It was a work-study program where I had the opportunity to join Airbus (through its subsidiary Aérolia) to work on the carbon-fiber nose fuselage of the A350-XWB.